satoaki1/Climate-Change-Application/README.md

 5. Promote mechanisms for raising capacity for effective climate change-related planning and management in least developed countries and small island developing States, including focusing on women, youth and local and marginalized communities
 * Acknowledging that the United Nations Framework Convention on Climate Change is the primary international, intergovernmental forum for negotiating the global response to climate change.

+## Functions

+We were required to create at least five functions.
+Therefore, we have divided them into five different classes and distrubuted works among members of this project group.
+We were required to implement at least three fields and two methods in at least one of the objects.

+The functions below are implemented by us in the application:
+* **Weather Information**
+* **Alerting system**
+* **Early Warning for people**
+* **Escape Routes for emergencies**
+* **Useful Information to prepare for the climate disaster occurences**

+These five functions are integrated into the `DemoApplication` class which implements the home page of our application.

+In this project, I have implemented the `Escape Routes for emergencies` and `DemoApplication`, supported other members to implement each function in their own class and also integrated into the home page of our application.